saylesss88/nix-book/src/nix/lanzaboote.md

 The lanzaboote guide shows a few systems and how to enter setup mode for them.

-For a thinkpad the steps are:
+For a ThinkPad the steps are:

 1. Select the "Security" tab.